evaHallermeier/Photo2Monet/README.md

  The notebook TEST :run the notebook and at the cell of UPLOAD PHOTO: you can upload a photo of your choice, and the model will generate the Monet style version image.

- Result of Best model:

- INSERT HERE EXEMPLES OF RESULTS

  The team: Eva Hallermeier and Noam Koren